StanleyTK/Marketplace-GUI/README.md

 Finished up the Server functions for login and create account, set up Customer Options TODO finish all functionalities for Customer Options ASAP

+# Instructions:

+First, you need to start the server. to do so, run the main method in the Server class.
+Then, go over to any of the clients and run one of the classes.
+You must first create an account to use the program.
+To start off, we recommend to create a seller account and add a market, so that you can add products in the market that you created.
+You can create a Customer account after the changes.
+The program will prompt you for input/give instructions.
+You can simply click on the buttons and the program will tell you what to do.

 # Class Descriptions:

 Server class -